chinamike65/hugo-tuolesi/content/book4/book4en.md

 Finally, visualize every sentient being as wishful and full of joy.
 This is charitable giving.

+##### 2. Perfection of Precepts

-2. The essence of keeping the Paramita precepts is the heart to renounce evil.
+The essence of keeping the Paramita precepts is the heart to renounce evil.

 If you don't have the will and consciousness to cut off evil, even if you don't do evil, it's not considered to be keeping the precepts.

 There are three kinds of precepts: forbidden precepts, precepts of benefiting sentient beings, and precepts of taking good deeds.

+##### (1) Abstinence

-(1) Abstinence Abstinence refers to what you want to forbid in body, speech, and mind, which will lead to creation.
+Abstinence refers to what you want to forbid in body, speech, and mind, which will lead to creation.

 Wicked words, deeds and thoughts.